 Federally funded through the Older Americans Act, this California program (Title IIID) is funds programs at regional Area Agencies on Aging (AAA) to support healthy living.
-Each AAA has their own version of the program, but they all aim to reduce the risk of chronic the diseases by teaching you evidenced based techniques.
+Each AAA has its own version of the program, but they all aim to reduce the risk of chronic diseases by teaching you evidence-based techniques.
 Title IIID programs cover self-management, physical activities, fall prevention, caregiver support, and memory programs.

-Its self-management programs provide evidenced based lifestyle education in diabetes and chronic pain management.
+Its self-management programs provide evidence-based lifestyle education in diabetes and chronic pain management.

 For arthritis and fall prevention, Title IIID programs also offer workshops that teach low-impact exercises, managing pain, and improving strength and balance.